Helper2020/File-Recursion/README.md

 Finding Files
 For this problem, the goal is to write code for finding all files under a directory (and all directories beneath it) that end with ".c"

-Here is an example of a test directory listing, which can be downloaded here:

 ./testdir
 ./testdir/subdir1